-Empower your knowledge base.
+Empower your knowledge base

 The majority of businesses, especially multinationals, will be blessed with a group of knowledgeable employees (or consultants) such as lawyers, security executives, risk officers and senior executives.
-When combined, these individuals can and should provide a cohesive view of the organisation's digital assets and legislative/regulatory requirements in each location.
-Think global, act local.
-By auditing the businesses across every location and recording the different digital assets produced and stored, the risk management team can start to gain a clear view of any challenges or areas for concern as well as flagging future challenges in a reliable risk management system.
+When combined these individuals can and should provide a cohesive view of the organisation's digital assets and legislative/regulatory requirements in each location.